 In an experimental study of the lasing spaser [260], a nanofilm of PbS quantum dots (QDs) was positioned over a two-dimensional metamaterial consisting of an array of negative split ring resonators.
 When the QDs were optically pumped, the system exhibited an increase of the transmitted light intensity on the background of a strong luminescence of the QDs but apparently did not reach the lasing threshold.
-The polarization-dependent loss compensation was only ~ 1 %.
-Similarly, for an array of split ring resonators over a resonant quantum well, where the inverted electron-hole population was excited optically [290], the loss compensation did not exceed ~ 8 %.
+The polarization-dependent loss compensation was only $\sim 1\,\%$.
+Similarly, for an array of split ring resonators over a resonant quantum well, where the inverted electron-hole population was excited optically [301], the loss compensation did not exceed $\sim 8\,\%$.
 The relatively low loss compensation in these papers may be due either to random spasing and/or spontaneous or amplified spontaneous emission enhanced by this plasmonic array, which reduces the population inversion.

 A dramatic example of possible random spasing is presented in Ref.
 [262].
-The system studied was a Kretschmann-geometry SPP setup [291] with an added ~ 1 μ m polymer film containing Rodamine 6G dye in the $n_c = 1.2 \times 10^{19}$ cm-3 concentration.
+The system studied was a Kretschmann-geometry SPP setup [302] with an added $\sim 1 \,\mu m$ polymer film containing Rodamine 6G dye in the $n_c = 1.2 \times 10^{19} \, \mathrm{cm}^{-3}$ concentration.
 When the dye was pumped, there was outcoupling of radiation in a range of angles.
 This was a threshold phenomenon with the threshold increasing with the Kretschmann angle.
-At the maximum of the pumping intensity, the widest range of the outcoupling angles was observed, and the frequency spectrum at every angle narrowed to a peak near a single frequency $\hbar \omega \approx 2.1$ eV.
+At the maximum of the pumping intensity, the widest range of the outcoupling angles was observed, and the frequency spectrum at every angle narrowed to a peak near a single frequency $\hbar\omega \approx 2.1\,\mathrm{eV}$.

 These observations of Ref.
 [262] can be explained by the spasing where the feedback is provided by roughness of the metal.
-At the high pumping, the localized SPs (hots spots), which possess the highest threshold, start to spase in a narrow frequency range around the maximum of the spasing criterion - the left-hand side of Eq.
-(100).
+At the high pumping, the localized SPs (hots spots), which possess the highest threshold, start to spase in a narrow frequency range around the maximum of the spasing criterion-the left-hand side of Eq.
+(1.103).
 Because of the sub-wavelength size of these hot spots, the Kretschmann phase-matching condition is relaxed, and the radiation is outcoupled into a wide range of angles.

 The SPPs of Ref.
 [262] excited by the Kretschmann coupling are short-range SPPs, very close to the antisymmetric SPPs.
 They are localized at subwavelength distances from the surface, and their wave length in the plane is much shorter the ω/c .
 Thus they can be well described by the quasistatic approximation and the present theory is applicable to them.
 Substituting the above-given parameters of the dye and the extinction cross section $\sigma_e = 4 \times 10^{-16}$ cm2 into Eq.
-(101), we obtain a point shown by the black diamond in Fig. 29, which is clearly above the threshold, supporting our assertion of the spasing.
+(1.104), we obtain a point shown by the black diamond in Fig. 1.31, which is clearly above the threshold, supporting our assertion of the spasing.
 Likewise, the amplified spontaneous emission and, possibly spasing, appear to have prevented the full loss compensation in a SPP system of Ref.
 [274].
+Note that recently, random spasing for rough surfaces surrounded by dye gain media was shown experimentally in two independent observations [281, 303].

 Note that the long-range SPPs of Ref.
 [277] are localized significantly weaker (at distances $\sim \lambda$) than those excited in Kretschmann geometry.
 Thus the long-range SPPs experience a much weaker feedback, and the amplification instead of the spasing can be achieved.
 Generally, the long-range SPPs are fully electromagnetic (non-quasistatic) and are not describable in the present theory.
+Similarly, relatively weakly confined, full electromagnetic are symmetric SPP modes on thin gold strips in Ref.
+[288] where the amplification has been demonstrated.